cbdevnet/xlaser/README.md

 ### ArtNet input
 Most professional lighting desks can be configured to output one or more universes to an ethernet port via multiple protocols.
-XLaser requires ArtNet broad- or unicasted ArtNet as input.
+XLaser requires broad- or unicasted ArtNet as input.
 Please report any problems encountered with a desk to the Github issues section.

 #### Tested desks